 The public transport system in Singapore is one of the best in the world and VERY affordable.

-Taxi: Taxis are super cheap and available everywhere.
-They only accept cash or local debit card (called NETS).
+Taxi/Uber/Grabtaxi/ComfortDelGrado: Taxis are super cheap and available everywhere.
+Unless you pre-load your credit card information in the app, you’ll only be able to pay with cash or local debit card (called NETS).
 It can be difficult at times to hail one, especially on main streets/crowded areas, so try to find a taxi stand instead.

 Bus: The bus system is very easy to Navigate…be sure to download the ‘City Mapper’ app, which will tell you what bus to get on/cost/etc., when you enter your destination.
 This app also works for the MRT.
 You’ll need to go to a subway to get a card/add money to it.